Model 3/Y: wheel hub bearings — which brand to buy (SKF/SNR/FAG/NSK vs noname) and how to replace

 - On AWD, the hub sits on the driveshaft splines — may "seize," helped by a drift and a sledge (not on the hub itself but through the old bolt).

-- Axle nut — always a new one (Tesla service manual explicitly requires it), torque 350 Nm + final tightening to a mark.
+- Axle nut — always a new one (Tesla service manual explicitly requires it), torque 245 Nm (rear per the 2024 manual — 300 Nm), no final tightening to a mark.

 - On the rear axle with parking brake — there can be complications with the brake, careful with the cable.